nraviles/Gitbook/meetings-topics-and-schedule/probability-primer-10-08-22-3pm-cst/properties-of-probability.md

 ## Expectation

-The above is just fancy bullshit that will be used later where instead of being confused by "what's a stochastic process" we can easily just say "its the measurable function evaluate over time.
+The above is just fancy bullshit that will be used later where instead of being confused by "what's a stochastic process" we can easily just say "its the measurable function evaluated over time".

 Now for every random variable X, and probability over events P, we have a probability over the values of X and therefore a distribution function for it $$F(x)$$.